 A Board of Directors, responsible for approving the PUCA’s activity schedule, planning its funding and assessing its results.
 Its members are the directors of central administrations within the different ministries concerned :

-▶ Ministry of Territorial Cohesion ;
+▶ Ministry of Territorial Cohesion and Relations with Local Authorities ;

 ▶ Ministry of Higher Education, Research and Innovation ;